smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 3. Intermittently Failing Tests
 4. Failing Tests

+### Ignored Tests

 Ignored tests is where tests go to die.
 Few teams have the discipline required to return and re-enable ignored tests.
-The big question to ask is why is the test ignored.
+The big question to ask is why are the tests ignored.
 I think there are no legitimate reasons to completely ignore a test long term.
 If it is a good test and passes then why is it not turned on?

-Often ignore tests happen when there are breaking changes to a system or they start to fail or one of the other reasons tests are taking to you.
-Developers use ignored tests to not deal with a problem immediately that could be left for later.
+Often ignore tests happen when there are breaking changes to a system, they start to fail or one of the other reasons tests are talking to you.
+Developers use ignored tests avoid dealing with a problem immediately.
 This is the easy way out, but is hiding the actual problem.
-Instead of sweeping the problem under the rug make the decision whether the test should be fixed or removed permanently.
+A decision on whether the test should be fixed or removed permanently needs to be made instead of hiding the results.

+Tests that are configured to only run when explicitly requested are similar but I think more acceptable for short periods of time.
+They represent a conscious choice that the test should only be run in specific circumstances.
+They could be completely broken when you try to run them and it is important to make sure they are exercised at least once a release.
+Ideally the tests would only be explicit for a short period of time or are configured to run as a later in the automated testing.

+The risk is that they would not be run for long periods of time and fall into disrepair.
+Running tests frequently helps by identifying when they break much sooner or ideally immediately after the code change that broken them.
+Explicit or ignored tests that have not been run for a long time have no guarantee that they still test what they were originally intended for or are passing.

+### Slow Tests

 For easy places to speed up your Deployment Pipeline look no further than slow tests.
 Accordingly to [the book on Continuous Delivery][cd] the ideal goal for